 Alternatives to the Amex Blue Cash Cards

-- Citi® Double Cash Card (Review): No annual fee, 2% cash back on all purchases, limited extra benefits
+- Citi® Double Cash Card - 18 month BT offer (Review): No annual fee, up to 2% cash back on all purchases, limited extra benefits

 - Discover it® Cash Back Credit Card (Review): No annual fee, rotating 5% cash back category, limited extra benefits